skg-if/ext-service/examples/index.md

 # nav_exclude: true
 ---

-# Examples of the extension template
+# Examples of the extension for Service